Main statistics presented by the ICA and the Ministry of Health at a joint press conference:

 At this stage, the group analyzed the research studies that were conducted up until now, and mapped, based on the most significant scientific evidence, 23 possible indicators that are related to exposure to EDCs, including: prostate and breast cancer, uterine endometriosis morbidity, failure of testicular development, early sexual maturation and hormonal imbalance and abnormalities in the reproductive system.

 At the initial stage of the group's work, it emergesd that exposure to ECDs is related to a significant number of diseases, and the group's members hope that their work will constitute the foundation for the set-up of the first-of-its-kind global monitoring system to track diseases of the human reproductive system.
 Later on, these indicators will be evaluated, and data will be collected from the information systems and registries in the countries participating in this working group.

 ICA Awarded Unique Grant

-The ICA has been selected to receive a $20,000 (USD) grant awarded by the Union for International Cancer Control (UICC) and Pfizer Inc. (Pfizer) as part of the Seeding Progress and Resources for the Cancer Community (SPARC): Metastatic Breast Cancer Challenge (SPARC): Metastatic Breast Cancer Challenge, a first-of-its-kind initiative that aims to address the unique challenges facing metastatic breast cancer patients worldwide.
+The ICA has been selected to receive a $20,000 (USD) grant awarded by the Union for International Cancer Control (UICC) and Pfizer Inc. Pfizer, as part of the Seeding Progress and Resources for the Cancer Community (SPARC): Metastatic Breast Cancer Challenge (SPARC): A first-of-its-kind initiative that aims to address the unique challenges facing metastatic breast cancer patients worldwide.

 The Israel Cancer Association (the ICA) support groups for metastatic breast cancer patients constitute a source of emotional support, while creating the conditions for reciprocal empathy, to reinforce solidarity and a sense of belonging, alleviate loneliness during the disease trajectory, bolster self-confidence, impart tools to cope with crisis and provide up-to-date information for patients.